drewrotunno/ThesisCode/README.md

 ## Radiofrequency AC Zeeman Trapping for Neutral Atoms ##
-I wanted to immortalize some of the good code I've written and neat videos I've generated, so that other atom enthusiasts can benefit from it.
+I wanted to immortalize some of the good code I've written and neat videos I've generated, so that other atom enthusiasts can benefit from them.

 Files are separated by topic: